kaitolegion/kaitolegion/README.md

 **About Me**

-* Currently a third year BSIT student at the Davao del Sur State College.
+* Currently a fourth year college BSIT student at Davao del Sur State College (DSSC).
 Aiming to be a passionate developer in the future.<br>
 * Continue learning and enhancing skills with self study.<br>
 * I love to explore and learn about new things.

-**Interest**
+**Interested in**
 * Machine Learning
 * Data Scientist